Neither the cause nor the mechanism of schizophrenia is known.

 About 5 to 6% of people with schizophrenia commit suicide, about 20% attempt it, and many more have significant thoughts of suicide.
 Suicide is the major cause of premature death among young people with schizophrenia and is one of the main reasons why schizophrenia reduces average life span by 10 years.

-Risk of suicide is increased in young men with schizophrenia, especially if they also have a substance use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance despite having problems caused by its use.
-The substances involved tend to be members... read more .
+Risk of suicide is increased in young men with schizophrenia, especially if they also have a substance use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+The substances... read more .
 Risk is also increased in people who have depressive symptoms or feelings of hopelessness, who are unemployed, or who have just had a psychotic episode or been discharged from the hospital.

 Risk of suicide is greatest for people who developed schizophrenia late in life and who were functioning well before it developed.
 Such people remain able to feel grief and anguish.
 Thus, they may be more likely to act in despair because they recognize the effects of their disorder.
 These people are also the ones with the best prognosis for recovery.

 Contrary to popular opinion, people with schizophrenia have only a slightly increased risk for violent behavior.
 Threats of violence and minor aggressive outbursts are far more common than seriously dangerous behavior.
 A very few severely depressed, isolated, paranoid people attack or murder someone whom they perceive as the single source of their difficulties (for example, an authority, a celebrity, their spouse).

 People who are more likely to engage in significant violence include the following:

 Those with delusions that they are being persecuted